Actively Recruiting

 - Diagnosis of Multiple Sclerosis, Parkinson Disease, Stroke or acquired brain injury

-- Minimum frequency of 2 sessions per week
+- At least 2 sessions per week

 - Age 18 years or older